Modding Vehicles with ADAS

 Whether lifting a truck, lowering a car, upgrading a bumper or even installing new wheels, modifications may require that vehicles be recalibrated.
 The challenge is how.
 While OEMs provide calibration guidelines and procedures for stock specifications, modifying ADAS-equipped vehicles with aftermarket parts is more complicated.

-Learn how to avoid the possible malfunctioning of systems after upgrading a vehicle with aftermarket equipment by joining SEMA for a live webinar.
+Learn how to avoid the possible malfunctioning of systems after upgrading a vehicle with aftermarket equipment by re-watching this on-demand session:

 Nick Dominato